pyloid/pyloid-html-boilerplate/README.md

-# How to use Pylon Boilerplate
+# How to use Pyloid Boilerplate

 1. Initialize the project: